Ashokrawal/Airbnb_Clone_App/README.md

-# Airbnb Clone - Full-Stack Vacation Rental Platform
+# Airbnb Clone - Full-Stack App

 A premium, full-stack vacation rental application inspired by Airbnb.
 Built with the MERN stack and integrated with Cloudinary for high-performance media delivery and Leaflet for interactive, cost-free mapping.